Common cold causes

 What causes the common cold?

-Viruses act by infecting a host body's healthy cells and using those cells' reproductive machinery to make more viruses.
+Adults contract an average of two to four colds per year, while children may contract more (approximately six to ten).
+A person can contract viruses through air droplets produced when someone who is sick coughs, sneezes, or even talks.
+Many viruses also spread by directly touching or sharing objects with someone who is sick.
+Rhinoviruses, for example, can live up to three hours on the skin or surfaces.
+The virus can then enter your body through the nose, eyes, or mouth.
+Once inside your body, viruses act by infecting your healthy cells and using those cells' reproductive machinery to make more viruses.
 At some point, the cells burst and die — letting all the new little viruses loose to infect even more of the host's cells.
 The destruction of cells lining the throat and respiratory tract causes the sore throat, cough, and runny nose characteristic of a cold.
 Fever, aches, and fatigue actually result from the body's immune response to the virus.

 Contrary to popular belief, cold weather doesn’t cause the common cold.
 While incidences do increase as the weather gets colder, this is usually because schools are in session and people are gathering indoors, increasing the chances that viruses will spread from person to person.
 To avoid catching a cold, you may consider these precautionary steps: